HackerYou/HYFallBootcamp2014/2-Design/Week 4/Day 1/ux-design.md

 ![](http://f.cl.ly/items/2k3Q1f1J1a2h33454739/good-ui.png)

 **A word of caution:** Not everything that's popular is good UI design!
-Web design can be prone to fads, so always ask yourself if a desgin pattern is *functional* before implementing it.
+Web design can be prone to fads, so always ask yourself if a design pattern is *functional* before implementing it.